MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/icap-stunnel.md

 ---
-title: Defender for Cloud Apps external DLP integration over secure ICAP
+title: External DLP integration
 description: This article provides the steps necessary for configuring the ICAP connection in Defender for Cloud Apps and the stunnel setup. ms.date: 02/02/2022 ms.topic: how-to
 ---
-# External DLP integration
+# External DLP integration in Microsoft Defender for Cloud Apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]